 The course deals with the law governing the formation, content and termination of employment relationships.
 The complex body of federal and state statutes which regulate paidwork relationships, as well as common law rules, will be examined.

-2. To critically examine the policies which underpin this body of law;
+2. A capacity to critically evaluate policies which underpin this body of law;

-3. To understand the evolving nature of employment law;
+3. A critical analysis of the evolving nature of employment law;

 4. The ability to make judgments in the application of rules of law.